googlearchive/firebase-util/README.md

 ## The Tools

  - **Firebase.util.NormalizedCollection**
-   Sync to multiple Firebase paths and seamlessly merge the data into a single object.
-You can use most of your favorite Firbebase methods (on, once, set, etc) normally.
+   Sync to multiple Firebase database paths and seamlessly merge the data into a single object.
+You can use most of your favorite
+   Firebase database methods (on, once, set, etc) normally.
 The merged data is distributed back to the responsible paths during set/update/remove ops.
 [View Docs and API](src/NormalizedCollection/README.md)

  - **Firebase.util.Paginate**
-   Infinite scrolling and pagination with Firebase.
+   Infinite scrolling and pagination with Firebase data.
 [View Docs and API](src/Paginate/README.md)

 ## Setup

 ### In the browser